szabowexler/learning/Week1/theory/week1theory.md

 1. You need to know what sets are.
 They are collections of *things*.
 2. You need to understand what Big-O notation is.
 It's a way of comparing functions asymptotically.
-3. You need to understand some basic combinatorics - how to count, and make counting arguments.
-4. You need to understand some basic probability - how to reason about independent events.

 ### Algorithms